By Brian Fairbanks

 As explained in Education Corner, students in distance learning classrooms are instructed in one of four key ways:

 “[Distance learning] enables people to receive education without having to be physically present in a classroom,” notes Education Corner, which is convenient for a variety of people and circumstances.
-Students juggling a full-time job, for example, or students living in remote areas can benefit from the accessibility offered by distance learning.
+Students juggling a full-time job, for example, or students living in remote areas who depend on home-based education can benefit from the accessibility offered by distance learning.

 Fun fact: This is a concept that predates the internet: People once took correspondence courses, with lessons and answers delivered via pony rider!

 So, how do you make an online classroom as effective as an in-person one?
-Here are five proven ways to hit the mark:
+Here are five proven ways online teachers can hit the mark:

-No matter where you’re teaching, the following tips can help you maximize your lesson’s effectiveness.
+No matter where you’re teaching, the following tips can help you maximize your instructional strategies.

 One teaching strategy that can be successfully implemented both in-person and online is the active learning approach.
-The idea here is to engage students in the learning process so that, rather than passively receiving information (and retaining a questionable amount), students connect with the material and master it.
+The idea behind this learning style is to engage students in the learning process so that, rather than passively receiving information (and retaining a questionable amount), students connect with the material and master it.

 According to the Prodigy Game blog, active learning relies on eight main strategies.
 These are: